Frequently Asked Questions on the Treasury Offset Program (TOP), Economic Impact Payments, and the Recovery Rebate Credit

 No, the Economic Impact Payment, authorized by the American Rescue Plan Act of 2021, is not subject to offset for any reason through TOP, when paid as an advance.

 The Recovery Rebate Credit is authorized by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, signed into law on March 27, 2020, and the COVID-related Tax Relief Act, signed into law on December 27, 2020.
-The Recovery Rebate Credit was eligible to be paid in two rounds of advance payments during 2020 and early 2021.
+The Recovery Rebate Credit was eligible to be paid as rounds of advance payments during 2020 and 2021.
 These advanced payments of the Recovery Rebate Credit are referred to as Economic Impact Payments.